ericnantel/learn-vim/learn-vim-course-1-presenterm.md

 To jump cursor to next search occurence of word under cursor:
 * Press '*'

+To jump cursor to previous search occurence of word under cursor:
+* Press '#'

 To jump cursor to next search occurence in the file:
 * Press 'n'